zotonic/zotonic/doc/ref/modules/mod_admin.rst

 from mod_admin.
 To write your own you need to drop example content and fill holes in these example widgets.

-You can use them as basis for your's site admin-related tasks.
+You can use them as basis for your site admin-related tasks.

 ``_admin_dashboard_example.tpl``
   Very simple example widget for admin dashboard.
 Contains blocks for title and body.